balthazarschmitt/Costco-Financials-MonteCarlo/README.md

 3. **Growth Expectations**: 6% near-term growth may be conservative for a retailer successfully expanding internationally
 4. **Base Revenue**: Verify the starting revenue figure aligns with Costco's most recent fiscal year (~$254B FY2024)

-Financial models are tools for thinking, not crystal balls.
-This distribution should inform further research, not dictate decisions.

 ## License

 CC0 1.0 Universal